EL-MASTOR/bufferlist.nvim/README.md

 ### Force closing multiple buffers
 Press `keymap.multi_close_buf` and then enter `!` at the very beginning of the prompt, and then carry on with the rest of the steps already described in [Closing multiple buffers](#closing-multiple-buffers)

 >❗️*Make sure that `!` is the very first character in the prompt, it shouldn't be preceded by anything, otherwise it would behave just like [Closing multiple buffers](#closing-multiple-buffers)*

 ### Saving multiple buffers
 Press `keymap.multi_save_buf` and then enter all the `<line_number>`s of the buffers you want to save seperated by a seperator.
 The seperator has the same characteristics described in [Closing multiple buffers](#closing-multiple-buffers)

+### Visual mode support
+You can also (save/close) multiple buffers by just selecting their lines in visual mode.
+This is convenient in some cases compared to the other method of multi-(close/save)ing described in the above sections.

+#### Visual multi-closing
+Select the lines of buffers you want to close in visual mode and press `keymap.visual_close`.

+> Unsaved buffers are ignored.

+#### Visual force multi-closing
+To include unsaved buffers in visual multi-closing, you need to press `keymap.visual_force_close` instead.

+#### Visual multi-saving
+Press `keymap.visual_save` in visual mode to save all the buffers in the selected lines.

 ### Toggle or show relative path
 >❗️*This uses the output captured from [realpath](https://www.gnu.org/software/coreutils/realpath) if it exists*